Panels

 |---|---|---|

-The old documentation's claim of refresh_seconds=10 as a decorator kwarg is doubly wrong: (a) the parameter name is refresh=, not refresh_seconds=; (b) the correct string format is "interval:10s", not an integer; (c) even the correct string format "interval:10s" is silently dropped by the publisher.
+The old documentation's claim of refresh_seconds=10 as a decorator kwarg is doubly wrong: (a) the parameter name is refresh=, not refresh_seconds=; (b) the correct string format is "interval:10s", not an integer; (c) even the correct string format "interval:10s" is not activated from the decorator.
 Do not use refresh_seconds=N.

 Multi-panel extensions and refresh scope

-For extensions with both a left and right panel, the publisher merges all on_event: strings across all left/right panels into a single deduplicated config.refresh string.
-The frontend fires refreshAll() โ re-fetching ALL discovered panels โ when any event in the merged set matches.
+For extensions with both a left and right panel, the platform merges all on_event: events across your left/right panels into a single set.
+When any event in that merged set matches, all of your discovered panels re-fetch.
 There is no per-panel event routing: if your sidebar declares on_event:notes.created and your details panel declares on_event:notes.updated, both panels are re-fetched when either event fires.

 What's next